temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 ## Part E: Testing Your MCP Tools

-14. Run your Worker with `python worker.py` from the `practice` directory.
+10. Run your Worker with `uv run worker.py` from the `practice` directory in a new terminal.
-15. Go to the terminal window where you're running `uv run mcp_servers/invoice.py`, stop it with `Ctrl+C`, then rerun it.
+11. To register a new tool, restart the MCP server in Codespaces.
+Do this by going to the terminal window where you're running `uv run mcp_servers/invoice.py`, stop it with `Ctrl+C`, then run it again.
-16. Restart Claude Destkop.
-17. Test your tool by prompting Claude Desktop for the following:

-`Can you convert this amount into USD:
+12. Go to the MCP Client interface and click `Load More Tools`.
+You should now see seven available tools: `process_invoice`, `invoice_status`, `approve_invoice`, `reject_invoice`, `convert_currency`, `get_conversion_amount`, `confirm_database_add`.
+13. Clear the chat with the `Clear Chat` button on the bottom left.
+In the chat interface, ask something like: `Can you convert this amount from EUR to USD?
+The current exchange rate is 1.16 USD per EUR:
 {
   "invoice_id": "INV-2024-EUR-001",
   "customer": "European Tech GmbH",